initishbhatt/notes/books/lets-talk-money.md

 - [Redo the box](#redo-the-box)
 - [Money box killer](#money-box-killer)

-We worry about investment the way we worry about our weight.Instead of deiting or investing being a habbit, we only think of them as a remidial measures when our weight or oue bank balance goes too hight or too low.
+We worry about investment the way we worry about our weight.Instead of dieting or investing being a habit, we only think of them as a remedial measures when our weight or oue bank balance goes too hight or too low.

 ## Build the Money box
 Our money worries usually centre around finding the best ROI.But there is a lot more to financial fitness than just investments.we need a system and not a single-shot solution.
-The idea of the money box is centered around creating three different buckets/accounts- **Income account, Spend-It account and Invest-it account**(names speak for themselves) that allows yout to streamline your cashflow.
+The idea of the money box is centered around creating three different buckets/accounts- **Income account, Spend-It account and Invest-it account**(names speak for themselves) that allows you to streamline your cashflow.
 #### Rule
 The rules for the money box to work are -
 - As the salary hits your `Income account` you move the monthly expenditure to `Spend-it account` within 30mins or a day at max.